 "That's where we keep the skeletons," Nadine joked.

-In his heyday, Khashoggi was implicated – but never convicted – in a good number of scandals.
-The most high profile of these was the Iran-Contra affair, a large blot on the Reagan administration.
-Despite an embargo, high up officials in the US government had been smuggling arms to Iran, with Khashoggi greasing the wheels.
-It later came to light that the money was going towards funding the Contras, an anti-communist rebel group in Nicaragua, support for whom had been banned by Congress.
+In his heyday, Khashoggi was implicated—but never convicted—in a good number of scandals.
+The most high-profile of these was the Iran-Contra affair, a large blot on the Reagan administration.
+Despite an embargo, officials in the US government had been smuggling arms to Iran, with Khashoggi greasing the wheels.
+It later came to light that the money was going toward funding the Contras, an anti-communist rebel group in Nicaragua, support for whom had been banned by Congress.

 Although he has dodged several criminal convictions, Khashoggi is still being chased by aggrieved creditors from all around the world for millions in alleged unpaid debts.
-A financial services company called Broadridge and a team of lawyers sued for an unpaid debt of about £13 million in 2011, and are still trying – against all odds – to have the US judgment against him enforced in his native Saudi Arabia.
+A financial services company called Broadridge and a team of lawyers sued for an unpaid debt of $21 million in 2011, and are still trying—against all odds—to have the US judgment against him enforced in his native Saudi Arabia.

 Other debts include those owed to the architects, banks and contractors from a failed $400 million office and shopping complex in Salt Lake City that his company, Triad, was involved in.
 The National Commercial Bank of Saudi Arabia also claims Khashoggi owes them about $22 million, plus interest.

 Due to his lavish partying and a number of dodgy investments, by the late 1980s Khashoggi's enormous fortune was in decline, and one property after another was sold or seized.
 Stories spread of how staff and yacht-crew salaries and bills for property maintenance and his daughter's helicopter lessons went unpaid month after month.